 It sounds really nice and has good sensitivity.
-Maybe a little too much sometimes, as I have to use it with the RF attenuator at 40% in order to have a good modulation for the amateur radio signals.
-A lot of fun building it though.
+Maybe a little too much sometimes, as I have to use it with the RF attenuator at 40% in order to have a good modulation for the amateur radio bands.
 Special thanks to my buddy Hendrik in Germany ( DK8HM ) who sent me to test the PCB board he designed.

 The schematic of the radio receiver designed by N1TEV usually includes an LM386 audio amplifier.
 In this case that was left out.
 The idea is that everyone can pick the audio amplifier they like.
 Some people prefer the simple LM386 audio amplifier, others may chose a transistors based audio amplifier.
 Lately I’ve been playing with a TDA2003 audio amplifier and it sounds way better than the LM386.